Introduction to the OWASP Mobile Application Security Project

 There are three things you should never bring up in polite conversations: religion, politics, and code obfuscation.
 Many security experts dismiss client-side protections outright.
 However, software protection controls are widely used in the mobile app world, so security testers need ways to deal with these protections.
 We believe there's a benefit to client-side protections if they are employed with a clear purpose and realistic expectations in mind and aren't used to replace security controls.

-The MSTG contains descriptions of all requirements specified in the MASVS.
-The MSTG contains the following main sections:
+The MASTG contains descriptions of all requirements specified in the MASVS.
+The MASTG contains the following main sections: